Jens Spahn: Federal Minister of Health, 2018–2021

-Deputy Chair of CDU/CSU Group, 2021–present
+Deputy Chair of CDU/CSU Group, 2021–2025

-Since December 2021, Spahn has been serving as one his parliamentary group's deputy chairs, under the leadership of chairman Ralph Brinkhaus.
-In this capacity, he oversees the group’s legislative activities on economic affairs and climate protection.
+From December 2021, Spahn served as one his parliamentary group's deputy chairs, under the leadership of successive chairs Ralph Brinkhaus (2021–2022) and Friedrich Merz (2022–2025).
+In this capacity, he oversaw the group’s legislative activities on economic affairs and climate protection.

 In the negotiations to form a coalition government of the CDU and Green Party under Minister-President of North Rhine-Westphalia Hendrik Wüst following the 2022 state elections, Spahn led his party's delegation in the working group on economic affairs, energy and climate protection; his co-chair from the Green Party was Mona Neubaur.

 Political positions

 Human rights

 An economic liberal and openly gay Roman Catholic, Spahn has combined a platform of lower taxes and less red tape with support for same-sex marriage.
 In 2012, he and twelve other CDU/CSU MPs united in their call for defending tax-law equality for couples registered in a civil union.
 In a public vote in June 2012, he pushed for such legislation as well as to open marriage to same-sex partners, but the bill was denied by his own party and eventually defeated.
 By 2013, Spahn and others considered signing on to a "group petition," in which they would publicly side with the opposition on expanding the rights of registered same-sex partnerships to include all the tax benefits given to married heterosexual couples.
 As health minister, he introduced a law in 2019 to ban conversion therapy on under-18s, or coercing, deceiving or threatening anyone older into such treatment.
 Violators can be punished by up to a year in prison, while advertising or offering conversion therapy carry a fine of up to 30,000 euros.

 During the European migrant crisis, Spahn emerged as a vocal critic of Chancellor Angela Merkel's refugee policy, arguing that their party had "perhaps put too much emphasis on the humanitarian approach".

+In August 2024 Spahn supported a stop of asyl migration at German borders.